JeanAEckelberg/BitBattle/README.md

 ## Branching Standards

-This project will be using the gitflow model to manage it's branches.
+This project will be using the [gitflow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow) model to manage branches.

-For more info on gitflow, read this [article](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow).

 ---